 A natural question is whether 2006 represents a useful benchmark.
 Perhaps spending on housing-related goods in 2006 was artificially inflated by the housing boom, and is therefore not a useful reference point?
 Or alternatively, perhaps 2006 spending was what we would expect from a normally functioning economy?

 The truth is in between.
-Spending on housing-related goods was no doubt fueled by the unsustainable housing boom.
+Spending on housing-related goods was no doubt fueled by the unsustainable housing boom and loose credit that has left households having to deal with too much debt.
 But the correction is likely also too extreme — different policy actions during the Great Recession likely could have helped soften the blow.

 What policies?
 You will have to wait until our book comes out in May!